-- L O Lord,

-L O Christ,

-L O Lord,
+L O Lord, C Have Mercy on us.

-C Have Mercy on us.
+O Christ, C Have Mercy on us.

-L O Lord,

-C Have Mercy on us.
+L O Lord, C Have Mercy on us.

-- Let us pray: O God, You see that of ourselves we have no strength.
+Let us pray: O God, You see that of ourselves we have no strength.
 By Your mighty power defend us from all adversities that may happen to the body and from all evil thoughts that may assault and hurt the soul; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-- C Amen
+C Amen

-In the times before our current pandemic, water parks were filled during the hazy days of summer.
-Long lines formed behind the tallest water slides.
-Young people zipped down them with squeals of glee.
+During the hazy days of summer water parks are filled.
+Long lines form behind the tallest water slides.
+Young people zip down them with squeals of glee.
 But another area of the park holds a greater attraction for me, the Lazy River.

-Floating down the lazy river, you can imagine life as a trouble free gentle ride.
-But of course life is nothing like a lazy river.
+Floating down the lazy river, you can imagine life as a trouble-free gentle ride.
+But of course, life is nothing like a lazy river.
 It is filled with troubles and adversities.

 In our collect for this week, we remember that in the face of these adversities, we are helpless without aid from God.
-They soon become overwhelming.
+They soon can become overwhelming.